gregstewart/blog/source/_posts/2015-06-28-why-use-node-dot-js.markdown

 * Easier to find people that can work on Node than say Erlang
 * Contributors are maturing

 When it comes to the performance claims, we need to put together a pretty consistent story that backs a lot of these statements and disavows the others.
 When looking into this for our presentation, the information is spread across tweets and blog posts.
-TO convince Enterprise decision makers, I think we would need something more cohesive.
+To convince Enterprise decision makers, I think we would need something more cohesive.

 While [this quote](http://blog.parse.com/learn/how-we-moved-our-api-from-ruby-to-go-and-saved-our-sanity/?utm_source=rubyweekly&utm_medium=email) relates to Go it's still relevant as it relates to async programming:

 >An asynchronous model had many other benefits.
 We were also able to instrument everything the API was doing with counters and metrics, because these were no longer blocking operations that interfered with communicating to other services.
 We could downsize our provisioned API server pool by about 90%.
 And we were also able to remove silos of isolated Rails API servers from our stack, drastically simplifying our architecture.

 This is one of those facts that backs the productivity increase and total cost of ownership reduction by choosing the right tool for the job.
 As said this is for Go, however there are many quotes to be found that back these claims in the JavaScript and Node.Js space, given it's event based non-blocking architecture.
 Of course performance gains from this architecture are not a guaranteed outcome, bad coding practice can undo these advantages easily.

+There still are some big challenges to be overcome to make an even stronger argument for enterprise users: logging and monitoring.
+If you can use tools like [New Relic](http://newrelic.com/), then then conversation has become a lot easier.
+If you can't, then there's some work ahead for you.

 The vibrant community claim are both a benefit and a detriment.
 I find the rate of change and churn dizzying at times.
 I think [Neal Ford](http://devchat.tv/ruby-rogues/195-rr-building-your-technology-radar-with-neal-ford) put it well when discussing the ThoughtWorks' Technology Radar: